torsday/notebook/GLOSSARY.md

 ## Blocks

-In Ruby, blocks are closures (anonymouse functions) that can be passed to many methods.
+In Ruby, blocks are closures (anonymous functions) that can be passed to many methods.

 ## Callbacks